Manufacturing Resource Planning

-A Manufacturing Resource Planning software, mostly known as an MRP, is aimed at bringing together a whole range of business operations into a single, one-stop solution.
-A good software will streamline the running of the entire manufacturing process, all the way from raw materials to the finished product.
+A Manufacturing Resource Planning software (MRP) is aimed at bringing together a whole range of business operations into a single, one-stop solution.
+A good MRP software will streamline the running of the entire manufacturing process, all the way from raw materials to the finished product.

 With the potential of covering everything from estimating to scheduling, and purchasing to shipping, it can also feed into customer management and accounting systems to provide an overview of the entire business.
 This can offer significant benefits for management – with accurate, updated information about every step in the process, it will be possible to make better business decisions.
-It will also be possible to respond more rapidly to problems or changes in the market.
+You can also respond more rapidly to problems or changes in the market.

 - Production control